StackOps/python-automationclient/docs/source/Profile.rst

 Modify a specific profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To update a profile you must to specific the ID architecture, the ID of the profile and a JSON file that can be generate with the operation profile-json and modify it.
+To update a profile you must specific the ID architecture, the ID of the profile and a JSON profile file that can be generate with the operation profile-json.

 .. code-block:: bash